 Who Should Use the Inventory?

 Anyone can use the Inventory to search for statutory and regulatory collateral consequences in all major U.S. jurisdictions.
 It could be particularly useful for researchers, policymakers and practitioners in the criminal justice system.
-For example, legislators could use it to review consequences in their jurisdictions when they consider possibilities for reform that promote offender re-entry while maintaining public safety.
+For example, legislators could use it to review consequences in their jurisdictions when they consider possibilities for reform that promote re-entry while maintaining public safety.

 Inventory Additions and Enhancements